Szentendre: History

 After the Ottomans were expelled from the area, foreign settlers moved to the settlement.
 Today evidence of the town's prosperity in this time can be seen in the baroque style of the houses, the Mediterranean atmosphere of the town's architecture, its churches, the cobblestoned streets, and its narrow alleys.
 During the Great Turkish War, Serbs were invited to emigrate to Hungary to evade the Ottoman Empire.
 Because of this invitation, there was a mass emigration of Serbs in 1690 to the Szentendre region.
 These Serbs left enduring traces on the townscape and its culture.
 The buildings in the city center have tried to preserve this Serbian influence in their architecture, but these buildings do not in fact date to the 17th century.
 Based on maps from the end of the century, the city center actually boasted other buildings at that time.

 There was also considerable Dalmatian immigration.
 The Dalmatian families settled on Donkey Mountain where Dalmát Street preserves their memory today.
 Even in the 1980s, this street was inhabited exclusively by descendants of the original Dalmatians.
 These descendants now live throughout the city.

 Although the Ottomans had decimated the population of the region, starting in the 1690s, the population slowly began to increase and in 1872 it reached a level when the town-like character began to dominate again instead of the village-like character.
 The public administration as well as the business establishments made it possible to practice all the privileges entailing a city.
 Szentendre was granted city-status in 1872.
 In 1888 the railway between Szentendre and Budapest was opened.

 The calm provincial life of the city has attracted artists since the beginning of the 20th century.
-The Szentendre colony of artists came into existence in 1929.
+The Szentendre Artists' Colony came into existence in 1929.
 The so-called Szentendre School is connected with it.
 Today, more than two hundred fine and applied artists, authors, poets, musicians and actors live in the city.

 The city was a small town until the 1970s; its population hardly attained four thousand.
 The city at that time included only two parts: the downtown and Donkey Mountain, the latter of which became a living space at the beginning of the twentieth century.
 These two parts of the town are separated from all the rest of Szentendre's areas by road 11.